Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

-\end{defn} The constants $p_\ftest$, $p_{\fquiz}$, $p_{\fcomp}$ and $\OPT$ will be explicit when we formalize the correctness property of our concrete pre-RSPV protocol. \begin{defn}[Verifiability of pre-RSPV] We say a protocol $\fpreRSPV$ is a pre-RSPV protocol for target state \eqref{eq:target} in QROM with error tolerance $(\epsilon_1,\epsilon_2)$ if: For any polynomial time adversary $\fAdv$, at least one of the following three cases is true: \begin{itemize} \item (Small passing probability)
+\end{defn} The constants $p_\ftest$, $p_{\fquiz}$, $p_{\fcomp}$ and $\OPT$ will be explicit when we formalize the correctness property of our concrete pre-RSPV protocol. \begin{defn}[Verifiability of pre-RSPV] We say a protocol $\fpreRSPV$ is a pre-RSPV protocol for target state \eqref{eq:target} in QROM with error tolerance $(\epsilon_1,\epsilon_2)$ if: For any polynomial time adversary $\fAdv$, any initial state $O\ket{0}$ where $O$ is efficient, at least one of the following three cases is true: \begin{itemize} \item (Small passing probability)

 \item (Small winning probability)